The Tasmanian government has committed an additional $100,000 to the Bell Bay Advanced Manufacturing Zone hydrogen technology cluster.

-In a statement Tasmanian minister for energy and emissions reduction Guy Barnett said the support would give the initiative the best chance of success and that Bell bay is an important location for developing a green hydrogen industry.
+In a statement, Tasmanian minister for energy and emissions reduction Guy Barnett said the support would give the initiative the best chance of success and that Bell Bay is an important location for developing a green hydrogen industry.

-“Bell Bay is one of Australia’s strategically important locations for development of the emerging green hydrogen industry and we are working with the federal government to maximise the opportunity for Bell Bay to be a national hydrogen hub,” Mr Barnett said.
+“Bell Bay is one of Australia’s strategically important locations for the development of the emerging green hydrogen industry and we are working with the federal government to maximise the opportunity for Bell Bay to be a national hydrogen hub,” Mr Barnett said.

-“As an advanced manufacturing zone with abundant renewable energy availability, appropriate infrastructure, water availability and port access, Bell Bay is effectively hydrogen ready and presents a perfect investment choice.”
+“As an advanced manufacturing zone with abundant renewable energy availability, appropriate infrastructure, water availability, and port access, Bell Bay is effectively hydrogen ready and presents a perfect investment choice.”

 Mr Barnett said funding for the BBAMZ cluster further strengthens the opportunity for industry development in this industrial hub, and complements the three feasibility studies being supported by the state government’s hydrogen funding program.

 “Last week I attended an extremely positive Hydrogen Industry Network function in Launceston attended by nearly 60 businesses eager to be involved,” he said.

 “Today’s announcement is also consistent with our Renewable Hydrogen Action Plan, which sets out the enormous opportunities for Tasmania’s renewable energy future by developing a hydrogen industry here, with production to begin by 2022-24.”